Rust Trivia

 I've implemented a newtype,

-'s built-in methods!
+Wrapper, that wraps aVec<T>, but now I can't use theVec<T>'s built-in methods!
 What can I do?

 Implement the

-, which would allow us to treatWrapper
+Dereftrait forWrapper, which would allow us to treatWrapperexactly like a Vec.

 Something about how passing by value cedes all ownership of a value.
 Use

-as point of reference.
+dropas point of reference.

 How do I write an